warmshowers/Warmshowers.org/assets/development_docs/ws_development_env.md

 You can run `drush rebuild @warmshowers.local` any time you want to revert to a clean state.
 The process takes about 15 minutes.

+Windows users: use caution as the above has been tested only in Linux and Mac OS X.

 ### Notes